stevekm/vcf-filter-annotate/README.md

 __NOTE:__ local usage requires Docker to be running

-If you do not have ANNOVAR reference databases already downloaded, then first run the following to download them:
+The following command will check for the presence of known system locations for ANNOVAR databases and reference files, and download them if missing.

 ```
-make annovar
+make setup
 ```

 ## Run